 The second step is to create the text for the various fields included in the profiles.
 We strive to make every profile as clearly written and easy to understand as possible.
-We believe that it is our job to take sometimes confusing and poorly written guidelines and make them readable, while still including all of the relevant information.
+We believe that it is our job to take sometimes confusing and poorly written guidelines and make them readable, while maintaining accuracy and including all of the relevant

 The third step is to tag the profile with the Areas of Interest and the Types of Support that correspond to the funder’s interests and guidelines.
 The goal of the selection process is to help you locate all the appropriate funding sources possible, without flooding you with unlikely prospects.
 We are committed to providing you with the most comprehensive and carefully screened listing of prospective funders possible with each search.